 Watch this quick 20 sec clip to see ePayment in action:

-To configure ePayment for a Transaction Type you'll first need to configure the ePayment information and then select "Payment" as your approval method in the Workflows.
+To configure ePayment for a Transaction Type you'll first need to configure the ePayment information and add a Payment action in the Workflow.

 Configure ePayment information